feliblo/dbtective/README.md

 > [!WARNING]
 > dbtective is currently in very early stages.
-> Issues and commits are welcome, but don't rely on us yet!
+> Issues and commits are more than welcome!

 **dbtective** makes it easy to spot and fix common issues, examples: